 If you grow your tree in a container, simply use potted plant mix as your soil substitute.
 This enriched mix is typically well-balanced in terms of minerals and acid.
 The potting mix will provide a lot of nourishment and proper drainage.

-Grow Your Own Lemon Tree
+Grow Lemon Trees

 For more lemon tree growing tips, be sure to browse more of our citrus blog.